timescale/docs/timescaledb/how-to-guides/continuous-aggregates/refresh-policies.md

     ```sql
     CALL refresh_continuous_aggregate('example', '2021-05-01', '2021-06-01');
     ```

 Avoid refreshing time intervals that are likely to have a lot of writes.
 In general, this means you should never refresh the most recent time bucket.
 Because the of constant change in the underlying datya, they are unlikely to produce accurate aggregates.
 Additionally, refreshing this data slows down the ingest rate of the hypertable due to write amplification.
-If you want to include the latest bucket in your queries, use [real-time aggregation][real-time-aggregates].
+If you want to include the latest bucket in your queries, use [real-time aggregation][real-time-aggregates] instead.

 [real-time-aggregates]: /how-to-guides/real-time-aggregates
 [sec-data-retention]: /how-to-guides/data-retention
-[api-drop-chunks]: /api/:currentVersion:/hypertable/drop_chunks
 [api-add-continuous-aggregate-policy]: /api/:currentVersion:/continuous-aggregates/add_continuous_aggregate_policy